-For removals from DLA Disposition Service sites or RIP locations, the Contractor will pay for any and all transportation costs associated with shipments.
-Contractor will coordinate with the CV POC for contractors conveyance pick up time frame.
-On the agreed day of pick-up, DLA Disposition Services will tailgate load property up to the maximum capacity of the field site loading equipment capabilities.
-DLA Disposition Services personnel will make the initial placement of the property on conveyance(s) furnished by the Contractor and the initial placement of the Contractor's conveyance shall be determined by the Government.
-The Government will not block, chock, brace, lash band or in any other manner secure the cargo on such conveyance(s) furnished by the Contractor.
-Contractor personnel will not be permitted to operate Government owned MHE.
-For RIP locations, if Government furnished MHE cannot be made available, the Contractor is responsible for the cost of providing MHE to remove the property.
+The Purchaser will pay for any and all transportation costs associated with shipments of surplus property from DLA Disposition Service sites or RIP locations.
+Purchaser will coordinate with the Sales POC for Purchaser's conveyance pick up time frame.
+On the agreed day of pick-up, DLA Disposition Services will load up to the maximum capacity of the equipment at the DLA Disposition Services Field site only.
+DLA Disposition Services personnel will make the initial placement of the property on conveyance(s) furnished by the Purchaser and the initial placement of the Purchaser's conveyance will be determined by the Government.
+The Government will not block, chock, brace, lash band or in any other manner secure the cargo on such conveyance(s) furnished by the Purchaser personnel will not block by the Purchaser is cautioned that RIP location loading will be the responsibility of the Purchaser.
+DLA Disposition Services or the USG will not provide MHE or any assistance to remove the property from RIP locations.

-For purposes of bidding on this contract, Bidders should not assume that property may be resold on a Government facility or at Receipt in Place (RIP) locations.
-Reselling of property at Government facilities or RIP locations will be on an extremely limited basis and must be approved by the Area Manager and the SCO.
+For purposes of bidding on this contract, Bidders shall not assume that property may be resold on a Government facility or at Receipt in Place (RIP) locations.
+Reselling of property at Government facilities or RIP locations will be on an extremely limited basis and must be approved by the Area Manager and SCO.
+Property authorized to be resold on a Government facility or at RIP locations must be removed within thirty (30) calendar days or storage charges may be charged.